nocodemagician/start/README.md

 ## Our Evolution

-This GitHub organization was created in 2022 as an exploration into no-code development.
+This GitHub organization was created in Aug 16, 2020 as an exploration into Software Development.
 In 2022, it evolved into a full-fledged service helping non-technical founders build functional prototypes using Bubble.io and other no-code tools.

 Today, we're transforming again - focusing on AI agents for business operations.